-Much of the content of MAD harshly satirizes franchises, shows, and films that the target readership (mostly young teenage boys) could not be expected to have any real interest in, including soap operas, Hollywood dramas, and children's cartoons.
+- Much of the content of MAD harshly satirizes franchises, shows, and films that the target readership (mostly young teenage boys) could not be expected to have any real interest in, including soap operas, Hollywood dramas, and children's cartoons.
 The magazine's iconic comic strip parodies are always written with a tone of exasperated annoyance — even when mocking things that aren't really that omnipresent in the culture.

-Gru in Despicable Me parodies this trope when one of the orphans he adopts asks him to read a cute children's story called "Three Sleepy Kittens".
+- Gru in Despicable Me parodies this trope when one of the orphans he adopts asks him to read a cute children's story called "Three Sleepy Kittens".
 He calls the book insipid - when it is aimed at 5-year olds, and he's being asked to read it by a 5-year old.

-Mary Moo Cow, the Barney Captain Ersatz of the Arthur universe is this to the titular character of the show — the theme song itself is known to aggravate Arthur.
+- Mary Moo Cow, the Barney Captain Ersatz of the Arthur universe, is this to the titular character of the show — the theme song itself is known to aggravate Arthur.
 The Tina the Talking Tabby commercial in Arthur's Perfect Christmas and Vidiboobies (one of the many Captain Ersatzs of Teletubbies in the show's universe) has the same net effect on Arthur.

-Bonky the Dragon from Recess (Though Mikey briefly went back into a Bonky phase when he was afraid of turning ten).
+- Bonky the Dragon from Recess (though Mikey briefly went back into a Bonky phase when he was afraid of turning ten).

-An early For Better or for Worse story consists of Elly being disappointed with finding out Michael has been playing video games at the arcade, and forbids him from doing so at the end of it; tying into the real-life stigma video games faced, as listed below.
+- An early For Better or for Worse story consists of Elly being disappointed with finding out Michael has been playing video games at the arcade, and forbids him from doing so at the end of it, tying into the real-life stigma video games faced, as listed below.
 A person reading reruns of the story or reading it in a book collection might wonder what the fuss is about if they were born after the 1980s or early 1990s, as also listed below.

 - One FoxTrot mini-arc has Jason freaking out because his mom bought him a Barney lunchbox instead of the Jurassic Park one he wanted.
 Her logic: They're both dinosaurs.
 What's the difference?
 His response: Barney's not a dinosaur!
 He's a big sappy doofus who sings to little kids!

-Alvin and the Chipmunks: Chipwrecked had a scene where one of the chipmunks turns on the TV to a movie aimed at toddlers called "Hello Lolly".
-The boys react in disgust and think Dave is treating them like babies.
+- Alvin and the Chipmunks: Chipwrecked had a scene where Theodore turns on the TV to a movie aimed at toddlers called "Hello Lolly".
+Alvin and Simon react in disgust and think Dave is treating them like babies.
 They then change it to a movie about a jungle monster.

-Goober the Gopher from Rugrats is a bit of a subversion; Even though Chuckie and Dil, who are part of his intended target audience like him, Tommy, who is also part of the intended audience, doesn't.
+- Goober the Gopher from Rugrats is a bit of a subversion; even though Chuckie and Dil, who are part of his intended target audience, like him, Tommy, who is also part of the intended audience, doesn't.

-A more straight example is the movie, "The Dummi Bears in the Land Without Smiles" from the episode, "At The Movies", as throughout the episode, Grandpa Lou spends all his time complaining about the movie's saccharine tone and how he'd rather go bowling.
+- A more straight example is the movie The Dummi Bears in the Land Without Smiles from the episode "At the Movies", as throughout the episode, Grandpa Lou spends all his time complaining about the movie's saccharine tone and how he'd rather go bowling.

 - "Asses of Fire" from the South Park movie is hated by parents, causing them to murder Terrance and Phillip.
 The movie isn't even aimed for the main four's targeted audience.
 Which is the main reason Shelia hates the movie.

-In the Josh Radnor movie Liberal Arts, the 35-year old protagonist, who has degree in literature, berates a 19-year college student old for liking the Twilight books.
+- In the Josh Radnor movie Liberal Arts, the 35-year old protagonist, who has degree in literature, berates a 19-year old college student for liking the Twilight books.
 He considers them to be one of the worst exampes of English literature, despite not having actually read any of the books.
-This gets subverted though: he actually reads the first book, and even though he still hates it, by the end of the movie he ends up recommending it to another student, as he figures out not everything college kids read should be serious literature.
+This gets subverted, though: he actually reads the first book, and even though he still hates it, by the end of the movie he ends up recommending it to another student, as he figures out not everything college kids read should be serious literature.

 Anime and Manga